-1) limiting racing to more experienced crews, or

-2) running smaller divisions so that boats can stay further away from the Iffley Lock weirs.
+- 1) limiting racing to more experienced crews, or - 2) running smaller divisions so that boats can stay further away from the Iffley Lock weirs.

 The exact choice of the two, or their combination, depends on the stream and wind conditions and is elaborated in Appendix F, Stream Contingency Plans.
+This is decided by the SUs after consultation with all relevant parties, and by agreement with the Race Secretary, Rowing Sabbatical Officer (OURCs Water Safety Adviser) and Captain of Coxes.